Artboomy/japanese-vocabulary-extractor/README.md

 This script allows you to automatically scan through various types of japanese media (currently manga and ebooks) and generate a csv with all contained words.
 It also allows you to automatically add the english definitions to the CSV.

-The resulting csv can be imported to BunPro (once the feature gets released), or, if you add the definitions,
+The resulting csv can be imported to Anki (if you add the english definitions) or Bunpro.

 # Installation